BMKEG/sciDP-pipeline/README.md

 This will build a fully assembled jar file here:

-4. Running the system is best performed using the provided shell script that executes the .
+4. Running the system is best performed using the provided shell script that executes the `edu.isi.bmkeg.sciDT.bin.SciDT_0_Nxml2SciDT` class.

  ```Shell
  ./runPipeline /path/to/folder/ #nThreads /path/to/nxml2txt/executable